 For instance, rather than providing regular injections throughout the day to always be monitoring a patient’s levels and being concerned about future development of diabetes, caregivers may give one long-acting injection in the morning.

 Family members used to different strategies for managing their loved one’s diabetes may be unsure of this new procedure, especially if someone has been treating it for a long time.
 So they may see greater thirst or mood changes than they’re used to, especially if blood sugar levels rise higher.

 Certainly family wishes and concerns should be taken into account, but sometimes a provider may say that previous warnings about the risk of it turning into more advanced diabetes don’t need to be worried about anymore.
 Or if someone has maintained a firm schedule of blood checks and injections throughout the day, being as rigid with these may not be as vital, especially if the purpose of them was to avoid future problems.

 How home health care can help

-The team at Above and Beyond Home Health Care is always available to discuss topics of patient care, especially clients with Alzheimer’s disease who also have diabetes.
+The team at Above and Beyond Home Health Care is always available to discuss topics of patient care, especially patients with Alzheimer’s disease who also have diabetes.
 Though there are certain protocols for treating each disease separately, there can be confusion for proper treatment methods and philosophies for treating them simultaneously.